 New Zealand's premier production-car competition in the 1970s was the Benson and Hedges 500-mile (later 1,000-kilometre) race, held at Pukekohe.
 It was dominated by Valiant Charger vehicles.

 An annual round of the Australian V8 Supercar race was held at Pukekohe Raceway from 2001 to 2007, and at the Hamilton Street Circuit from 2008 to 2012.
-By 2012 the V8 Supercars series attracted more interest from fans, television broadcasters, drivers and teams than any other New Zealand-based motor-sport series.
+By 2012 the V8 Supercars series attracted more interest from fans, television broadcasters, drivers and teams than any New Zealand-based motor-sport series.
 By 2021, New Zealanders Shane van Gisbergen and Scott McLaughlin had both won the Supercars series twice.

 Street races, in which production cars race around a circuit of city streets, have proved among the most controversial forms of motor sport.
 The Nissan Mobil 500 Wellington Street Race, a 500-kilometre touring-car race was held along the capital’s waterfront from 1985 to 1996.
 A proposal to revive it failed to satisfy the requirements of the Resource Management Act.